fluxninja/aperture/docs/content/integrations/istio.md

 ## Prerequisites

-You can do the installation using the `aperturectl` CLI tool or using `Helm`.
-Install the tool of your choice using the following links:
+That installation can be done by using `aperturectl` CLI tool or `Helm`.
+Install the preferred tool from the following option:

 1. [aperturectl](/get-started/installation/aperture-cli/aperture-cli.md)